christenchung/Dementia-Risk-Dashboard/README.md

 ## Recommendations

-* The same clinicians should perform MMSEs for a given patient in order to minimize variability.
-* Further analysis is needed to address representation gaps in OASIS-1 and -2 (see [Assumptions and Caveats](#assumptions-and-caveats)).
-Specifically, studies should include a larger sample size that adequately represent males and subjects with advanced AD.
-* While both brain volume and MMSEs are useful in Alzheimer's Dementia analysis, MMSEs may present a cost-effective, time saving option if MRIs are inaccessible.
-* If available, repeat MRIs can be used with MMSEs to aid diagnosis, especially of early asymptomatic disease.
+### Dementia Dashboard

   * [This Tableau dementia dashboard](https://public.tableau.com/views/AlzheimersDementiaPatientTracker/Dashboard12?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) is intended for clinician use to aid diagnostic decision making.
 It considers clinical and quantitative change using MMSE and MRI values, respectively.
   * The dashboard flags patients with worsening MMSE performance and/or decreased brain volume.
 This includes those without AD history.
 If flagged, the dashboard recommends further workup for possible disease onset.
 <img width="1377" height="857" alt="Screenshot 2025-12-08 at 11 43 49 AM" src="https://github.com/user-attachments/assets/e3d413ed-3c71-46bb-8059-b6d23a519e1d" />

+### Further studies recommended:

+  * to address representation gaps in OASIS-1 and -2 (see [Assumptions and Caveats](#assumptions-and-caveats))
+  * on other features (clinical and imaging) of early AD.
+  * compare brain volume accuracy of CT scan versus MRI.
+CT scans may offer convenience and affordability over MRIs.
+  * to analyze if MMSE change is a sufficient feature of early AD.
+While both brain volume and MMSEs are useful in Alzheimer's Dementia analysis, MMSEs may present a cost-effective, time saving option if MRIs are inaccessible.
+  * The same clinicians should perform MMSEs for a given patient in order to minimize variability.

 ## Assumptions and Caveats